weyCC81/ch.digicomp.MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 - Configure meeting settings

 - Create live event policies
+<mark>Teams live events will be deprecated on September 30, 2024</mark>

+    - We recommend that you use town halls instead.
+For details, see Plan for Teams town halls: https://learn.microsoft.com/en-us/microsoftteams/plan-town-halls

 - Create a webinar